-The U.S. average ACGR for public high school students increased from 79 percent in 2010–11 to 85 percent in 2016–17.
-In 2016–17, the ACGR ranged from 71 percent in New Mexico to 91 percent in Iowa and Alabama.2 Forty states reported ACGRs from 80 percent to less than 90 percent.3
+The U.S. average ACGR for public high school students increased from 79 percent in 2010–11 to 86 percent in 2018–19.
+In 2018–19, the ACGR ranged from 69 percent in the District of Columbia to 92 percent in Iowa and Alabama.2 Forty states reported ACGRs from 80 percent to less than 90 percent.3

-NOTE: The ACGR is the percentage of public high school freshmen who graduate with a regular diploma within 4 years of starting ninth grade.
-The Bureau of Indian Education and Puerto Rico are not included in the U.S. average ACGR is for the 50 states and the District of Columbia.
+NOTE: The ACGR is the percentage of public high school freshmen who graduate with a regular diploma within 4 years of starting 9th grade.
+The U.S. average ACGR is for the 50 states and the District of Columbia.
 The graduation rates displayed above have been rounded to whole numbers.
 Categorizations are based on unrounded percentages.
 The Alabama State Department of Education has indicated that their ACGR data for some years was misstated.
 For more information, please see the following press release issued by the state: https://www.alsde.edu/sec/comm/News%20Releases/12-08-2016%20Graduation%20Rate%20Review.pdf.

-In 2016–17, the ACGRs for American Indian/Alaska Native4 (74 percent), Black (78 percent), and Hispanic (80 percent) public high school students were below the U.S. average of 85 percent.
-The ACGRs for White (89 percent) and Asian/Pacific Islander2 (91 percent) students were above the U.S. average.
-Across states, the ACGRs for White students ranged from 76 percent in New Mexico to 95 percent in New Jersey, and were higher than the U.S. average ACGR of 85 percent in 37 states and the District of Columbia.
-The rates for Black students ranged from 65 percent in Minnesota to 87 percent in West Virginia.
-Alabama, Maryland, Texas, and West Virginia were the only four states in which the rates for Black students were higher than the U.S. average ACGR.
-The ACGRs for Hispanic students ranged from 60 percent in the District of Columbia to 91 percent in Alabama and West Virginia, and they were higher than the U.S. average ACGR in six states (Alabama, Arkansas, Maine, Texas, Vermont, and West Virginia).
-For Asian/Pacific Islander students, ACGRs ranged from 78 percent in the District of Columbia to 95 percent or higher in Alabama, Connecticut, Delaware, Maryland, New Jersey, Texas, and West Virginia, and they were higher than the U.S. average ACGR in 47 states and the District of Columbia.
+In 2018–19, the ACGRs for American Indian/Alaska Native4 (74 percent), Black (80 percent), and Hispanic (82 percent) public high school students were below the U.S. average of 86 percent.
+The ACGRs for White (89 percent) and Asian/Pacific Islander5 (93 percent) students were above the U.S. average.
+Across states, the ACGRs for White students ranged from 79 percent in New Mexico to 95 percent in New Jersey, and were higher than the U.S. average ACGR of 86 percent in 37 states and the District of Columbia.
+The rates for Black students ranged from 67 percent in New Mexico to 90 percent in Alabama.
+Texas, Delaware, West Virginia, and Alabama were the only four states in which the rates for Black students were higher than the U.S. average ACGR.
+The ACGRs for Hispanic students ranged from 60 percent in the District of Columbia to 91 percent in Alabama and West Virginia, and they were higher than the U.S. average ACGR in six states (Delaware, Florida, Missouri, Texas, Alabama, and West Virginia).
+For Asian/Pacific Islander students, ACGRs ranged from 83 percent in Vermont to 97 percent in New Jersey,6 and they were higher than the U.S. average ACGR in 47 states and the District of Columbia.
 Vermont, Nebraska, and Hawaii were the only three states in which the rates for Asian/Pacific Islander students were lower than the U.S. average ACGR.
-The ACGRs for American Indian/Alaska Native students ranged from 50 percent in South Dakota to 92 percent in New Jersey, and were higher than the U.S. average ACGR in six states (Arkansas, Connecticut, Maryland, New Jersey, Tennessee, and Texas).3
+The ACGRs for American Indian/Alaska Native students ranged from 51 percent in Minnesota to 94 percent in Alabama, and were higher than the U.S. average ACGR in eight states (Texas, Virginia, Louisiana, Tennessee, Connecticut, New Jersey, Alabama, and Kentucky).7,8

 5 Reporting practices for data on Asian and Pacific Islander students vary by state.
-Asian/Pacific Islander data in this Fast Fact represent either the value reported by the state for the “Asian/Pacific Islander” group or an aggregation of separate values reported by the state for “Asian” and “Pacific Islander.”
-“Pacific Islander” includes the “Filipino” group, which only California reports separately.
+Asian/Pacific Islander data in this indicator represent either the value reported by the state for the “Asian/Pacific Islander” group or an aggregation of separate values reported by the state for “Asian” and “Pacific Islander.”
+“Asian/Pacific Islander” includes the “Filipino” group, which only California and Hawaii report separately.

 SOURCE: U.S. Department of Education, National Center for Education Statistics.
-(2019).
-The Condition of Education 2019 (NCES 2019-144), Public High School Graduation Rates.
+(2021).
+The Condition of Education 2021 (NCES 2021-144), Public High School Graduation Rates.

 Related Tables and Figures: (Listed by Release Date)